natelant/church-code/sermons/covenants.md

 > Everything we believe and every promise God has made to His covenant people come together in the temple.
 (The Temple and Your Spiritual Foundation, Oct 2021)

 > If you don’t yet love to attend the temple, go more often—not less.
 Let the Lord, through His Spirit, teach and inspire you there.
 I promise you that over time, the temple will become a place of safety, solace, and revelation.
 (The Temple and Your Spiritual Foundation, Oct 2021)

+## Conclusion

+By concentrating on these three areas,
+(service to others, giving up things of this world, and worshiping in the temple) our covenants become more central in our lives, and then we start to access the power of God, and the heavens start to open.

+Be patient brothers and sisters, it isn't supposed to happen overnight.
+But the effort needs to start today.
+Think about how we can serve more, think about what of the world we can give up, and think about when we can go to the temple.
+Let's start today to draw nearer to the Lord and find strength in Him.

+I testify that He is with us, as we make efforts to grow.
+It is hard, but I know He hears and answers prayers.
+I know we can find Him in the temple.
+And I know we can return to live in His presence--that's the whole reason we are trying so hard.

 ## Assignments
 - Study Prayerfully section 25 of the Doctrine and Covenants and discover